By

 Paying Independent Contractors Online

 Many companies are moving away from cash and opting for all kinds of payment platforms.
 However, P2P apps are not meant to run a business on, so be careful.
-Trusted brands like PayPal, Venmo, and CashApp are all okay when you have a few independent contractors on your roster.
+Even trusted brands like PayPal, Venmo, and CashApp can get you in trouble when you rely on them for even a few independent contractors on your roster.
+PayPal and Venmo can be used as long as you make sure to pay using their goods and services option (which incurs fees).

 But, as your business expands, you’re going to need a more robust contractor payments platform that can handle a high volume of global transactions, on a frequent basis.